ApurbaSengupta/Predicting-Stock-Natures/RNN-LSTM/run_py/readme.txt

 The notebook LSTM_RNN_Classifier_50d_GloVe.ipynb is the script that implements LSTM-RNN for the used data for 50d GloVe representations of words.
 The notebook LSTM_RNN_Classifier_100d_GloVe.ipynb is the script that implements LSTM-RNN for the used data for 50d GloVe representations of words.

-The .mat files created in the BATCH50d and BATCH100d folders are used in the MATLAB R2018 implementation of LSTM-RNN and are same as in oracle/RNN-LSTM/RNN_Matlab.

 The JSON files are extra files that can be used in the future.